shenalexw/SmallShell/README.md

 - Support running commands in foreground and background processes
 - Implement custom handlers for 2 signals, SIGINT and SIGTSTP

+The p3testscript is a bash script that starts the smallsh program and runs commands on smallsh's command line.
+Most of the commands run by the grading script are very similar to the commands shown in the section Sample Program Execution.
+You can open the script in a text editor.
+The comments in the script will show you the points for individual items.
+Use the script to prepare for your grade, as this is how it's being earned.

 ## How To Use

 ### Installation